luzianscherrer/heirhold/README.md

 ## Introduction

 It is a well-known fact that a considerable amount of cryptocurrency holdings are inaccessible and permanently locked due to lost private keys.
-According to an estimate by Chainalysis, about [one-fifth](https://www.chainalysis.com/blog/bitcoin-market-data-exchanges-trading/) of all Bitcoin is affected.
+According to an estimate by Chainalysis, about [one-fifth](https://www.chainalysis.com/blog/bitcoin-market-data-exchanges-trading/) of all bitcoin is affected.

 Heirhold is a smart wallet solution that addresses this problem by implementing a secure, time-locked recovery mechanism.